art-institute-of-chicago/aic-mobile-cms/README.md

 storytelling, letting the art speak to you.
 The Art Institute offers nearly a million square feet to explore—the Official Mobile App will be your guide.

-The Art Institute's mobile app launched in the iOS App Store on August 10, 2016.
+The Art Institute of Chicago's mobile app launched in the iOS App Store on August 10, 2016.
 It's still in place today and is being maintained by a team of internal developers.

 Please note that while we took steps to generalize this project, it is not meant to be a plug-and-play